christopher-chandler/christopher-chandler/README.md

 Hello everyone, my name is Christopher Chandler !

 If you speak Japanese, feel free to call me 栗栖!
-If you do not speak Japanese, simply call me Chris
+If you do not speak Japanese, please simply call me Chris

 ![gift](giphy.gif)

-Note
+Note:
 If you speak Japanese, you will get the gif :)

-___
+If you have any questions or wish to contact me, please do so at christohper.chandler at outlook.de.
+I am also looking at collobaring with like-minded individuals.

+## About me

-I am an 🇺🇸  based in 🇩🇪.
-I have been interested in computers for my whole life, but just recently got into programming at the end of 2019.
-I am working on a multitude of passion projects and tools at the moment in order to improve my coding skills.
+I am an American  based in Germany.
+I have been interested in computers for my whole life, but I got into programming at the end of 2019.
+I am working on a multitude of passion projects and tools at the moment to improve my coding skills.
 I am mostly interested in NLP tasks, as that was my minor in my double major:
 * General French Philology
 * Linguistics with a minor in Computational Linguistics.

+## Hobbies

+### Languages

+Besides programming, I am very much interseted in languages.
+* English (Native)
+* German (C2)
+* French (C1)
+* Japanese (C1)
+* I have also Dabelled in
+  * Russian, Italian, Korean, Chinese, and Spanish

+### Poetry
+My love for languages also extends to poetry.
+I am currently working on a couple of poetry books.
+I have been writing poetry for almost 15 years now and I would consider it to be a greater passion of mine than even coding.

+### Reading

+I enjoy

+### Podcast

+I am super into podcasts,

 My goal is to get into deep learning to better perform NLP tasks and to understand the deeper side of things.

-If you have any questiosn or wish to contact me, please do so at christohper.chandler@outlook.de

 ### Github Overview
 ![Overview](https://github-readme-stats.vercel.app/api?username=christopher-chandler&theme=cobalt)